 The Florida Resident Access Grant (FRAG) was created by the 1979 Florida Legislature to provide tuition assistance to Florida residents attending eligible non-profit private colleges and universities located in the state of Florida.
 The program is administered by the Florida Department of Education pursuant to Florida Statutes and administrative rules adopted by the State Board of Education.
 Each participating eligible institution administers the program for its eligible students.
-The allocation for the 2009-2010 school year is \$2,529 for each eligible student.
 Funds for the support of the FRAG are contingent each year upon appropriations by the Florida Legislature.
+The FAFSA is required as well as the FRAG application found on our website.